-Lightly oil an 8x8-inch pan.
+Lightly oil an 8×8-inch pan.
 Line with parchment if you want to remove the brownies more easily.

 Soften the butter ONLY enough to cream it (room temperature) – don’t melt it.
-This provides structure for creaming which gives a better brownie texture.
+If using shortening, that does not need softening at all.
+The soft solid state provides structure for creaming which gives a better brownie texture.